Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 ## Generics

 Generics are a way that we can create a template where some of the details are filled in later.
 We're going to get deeper into this in the next chapter, but we can use rudimentary generics to manage our states.

-Functions, Structs and Enums can all be made generic by adding triangle brackets after their name, and then the names of the generics.
+Functions, Structs and Enums can all be made generic by adding triangle brackets after their name, containing a list of generic parameters.
 Very over you might see a single letter generic name, particularly you might see something like `<T>` as you do with `Option<T>`, however, you might want to hint about the purposed of the type like the Error `E` in `Result<T, E>`.

 You can even use whole words, though this is seen less.